shakfu/coremusic/PROJECT_REVIEW.md

 ## Executive Summary

-**CoreMusic** is an exceptionally comprehensive and professionally-implemented Cython wrapper for Apple's CoreAudio ecosystem.
-The package demonstrates remarkable completeness across all major audio frameworks with 417 passing tests and excellent architectural design.
+**CoreMusic** is Cython wrapper for Apple's CoreAudio ecosystem.
+The package includes 417 passing tests and modular architectural design.

-**Overall Assessment: 95/100** - Production-ready with opportunities for enhancement

 ---